 Thus, Metal is one of the better returns on investment for what you will spend and what you can expect to get in return at time your home is sold, especially as this material will last a long time.

 Primary Metal 1: Steel

 As an alloy of iron, this metal is plentiful and highly durable.
-It is more dense than aluminum, thus the same gauge (thickness) of steel compared to aluminum, will be more durable.
-Though more dense also means less malleable.
+It is denser than aluminum, thus the same gauge (thickness) of steel compared to aluminum, will be more durable.
+Though denser also means less malleable.